DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/README.md

 ## Considerations and Motivations

 Blender and Godot, at the time of writing, have disparity when it comes to their depth/z-pass and this makes results inconsistent when using a Blender generated depth map in Godot.
 To mitigate this we can use Godot's own depth textures to generate a LoD texture when the scene starts.
 We can use this as a reference for our own depth calculations.
 While overlaying a static image similar to scenes in games like Resident Evil, Final Fantasy and Escape from Monkey Island.

-The image is generated once and used throughout the lifetime of the scene.
+The depth image is generated once and used throughout the lifetime of the scene.
 With this in mind scenes can be more complex as they are rendered as a static image requiring little to no updating, depending on your implementation and use of lighting.

 <details>
 	<summary><h2>Method</h2></summary>